 - as equity instruments if they are settled by physical delivery of a fixed number of own equity instruments for a fixed amount of cash or other financial asset.
 Such instruments are not revalued; - as derivatives if they are settled in cash, or by choice by physical delivery of the shares or in cash.
-Changes in value of such instruments are taken to the profit and loss account.
+Changes in value of such instruments are taken to the income statement.